peter-power-594/WordpressMarkupMarkdown/readme.txt

 The current version is based on components that are not compatible with assistive devices like screen readers.
 Several available alternative plugins could cover the gap while I'm working on a new interface.
 Thank you for your patience and your understanding.

 == Changelog ==

+= 3.3.3 =

+Bug fix:
+- Patch a cache issue with (my) shared webhosting with the WP Geshi AutoPlug

 = 3.3.2 =